 Find short samples here of the original fairy tales that are part of the Tales from The Fells body of work.
-These are currently nearing completion and publication is being pursued.
-A crowdfunding campaign and Patreon for the artist will go live soon to help raise the funds needed to complete the stories and promote the proposal to publishing houses.
-The proposed book is a photo book/storybook hybrid consisting of several fairy tales accompanied by photographic illustrations, tactile elements, and other embellishments.
+A proposed photo book/storybook hybrid is in the works, consisting of several fairy tales accompanied by photographic illustrations, tactile elements, and other embellishments.
 This project has benefited from the mentorship, support, and assistance of curator Susan Bright, and fairytale scholar and Harvard Department Chair, Maria Tatar, for which the artist is extremely grateful.

 Vera June and the Magic Teeth